schowdhuri/uport-devdocs/markdown/docs/overview/overview.md

 ## Helping you build User Centric Apps on Blockchains

 uPort is a collection of tools and protocols for building **decentralized user-centric applications**.
-It is built on **open standards** and open source libraries enabling you to build User Centric Apps on Blockchains.
+It is built on **open standards** and open source libraries.

 ### Onboarding a user to your dApp